mahmoud0x01/MyRESTFUL/README.md

-# A RESTFUL API written in PYTHON using FASTAPI() and SQLalchemy
+# A Social Network Website RESTFUL API written in PYTHON using FASTAPI() and SQLalchemy

 This is a functional **RESTFUL API** which has the next features :